-If you are unsure whether you are eligible to apply, get in touch with your local team by submitting an Expression of Interest.
+If you are unsure whether you are eligible to apply, get in touch with your local team by submitting a Project Enquiry.

 Partnerships

 We encourage you to work with other people to develop and carry out your project.

 A partner is another organisation or third-party body that is integral to the delivery of your project.